tmopencell/diycomputer/README.md

 # Make your own computer:

 This is a project where you will make your own computer and learn the basics of coding!
-It is intended for people who have never coded before but could still have some interesting bits for people who like low-cost DIY computer projects.
+It is intended for people who have never coded before but still has plenty of interesting bits for anyone interested low-cost DIY computer projects.
-This is the accompanying notes for a lecture course given at the RCA 23rd October 2019.
-However, I wrote it so that anyone can use it!
-Please give feedback so we can imprve the course!
+This is also the accompanying notes for a lecture course given at the Royal College of Art Fashion Dpet. on 23rd October 2019.
+However, it is written so that anyone can use it!
+Please give feedback so we can improve the course!

 It is broken into 3 main chapters: